INSTALLATION GUIDE

 What are the rules for spurs off a ring final circuit?

-An unfused spur may supply only one single or one double socket-outlet, or one item of fixed equipment, connected at a socket on the ring, at a junction box, or at the origin (IET On-Site Guide, ring final arrangements in Appendix 15).
-A fused spur runs from a fused connection unit (BS 1363-4, normally fused at 13 A) and can supply any number of outlets because the fuse protects the thinner spur cable.
-The ring itself is wired in 2.5 mm² copper and protected by a 30 A or 32 A device.
+An unfused spur should feed only one single or one twin socket-outlet, connected at a socket on the ring, at a junction box, or at the origin of the circuit in the distribution board (BS 7671:2018+A4:2026 Appendix 15, Figure 15A).
+A fused spur runs from a fused connection unit to BS 1363-4 with a maximum 13 A fuse; the number of socket-outlets it can supply depends on the load characteristics, having taken diversity into account, because the fuse protects the thinner spur cable.
+The ring itself is wired in copper with line and neutral conductors of at least 2.5 mm² and protected by a 30 A or 32 A device (Regulation 433.1.204).
 Missing or oversized unfused spurs are one of the most common EICR coding defects.

 1,000+